 Skyr has been part of Icelandic cuisine for centuries.
 It was even mentioned in Icelandic sagas, so you can basically eat the same as Grettir the Strong.
 It’s a healthy, protein-rich dairy product, loved by Icelanders and tourists alike, and definitely something you should try during your stay.

-For penny-pinchers: For the cheapest skyr, just head to the nearest supermarket.
+For penny-pinchers: Supermarkets in Iceland offer the cheapest skyr.
 All kinds of skyr are sold, from fruity ones with blueberry, apple and lemon to sweet tastes with vanilla and chocolate.
-But you can also get your skyr plain, of course
+But you can also get your skyr plain, of course.

 For spendthrifts: Plain skyr, how boring is that?
 If you’re looking for something else, like vanilla skyr panna cotta with red fruits, you will get your fix at Lækjarbrekka, where always some creative and new skyr dessert in on offer.